AlexW00/obsidian-note-linker/README.md

 ### 👨‍💻 Development

 The plugin is written in Rust (compiled to WebAssembly) and TypeScript.

-#### Project structure

-##### Rust

-The Rust part of the project handles the business logic such as scanning notes via regex or applying changes to notes.
-It is written to be independent of Obsidian, meaning the plugin could be ported over to other note-taking apps with minimal changes.

-##### Typescript

-The TypeScript part of the project is used create the UI using React.
-Also, it serves as an accesses point to the Obsidian plugin API to retrieve notes, metadata, etc.

-#### Contributing

-Contributions are welcome, but please make sure they are understandable and no bloat

-#### Roadmap

-#### Near future

-- [ ] become an official community plugin
-- [ ] await user feedback on the reliability of the plugin to move out of beta

-#### Future (ideas)

-- [ ] caching of scanned notes to improve performance on re scans
-- [ ] scanning options (e.g. ignore notes, custom regex, etc.)
-- [ ] multithreading (depends on how WASM develops over time)
-- [ ] NLP based approach (e.g. "link to notes with similar content")
+For more information please, check the [dev docs](docs/dev-docs.md).

 ### 📃 Credits

-Created based on the Obsidian Rust Plugin template by [trashhalo](https://github.com/trashhalo/obsidian-rust-plugin)
+Created based on the Obsidian Rust Plugin template by [trashhalo](https://github.com/trashhalo/obsidian-rust-plugin).